Table of contents

 The term was used in the past by African hunters to describe the five most difficult and dangerous animals to hunt on foot.
 Obviously, these beautiful animals aren’t hunted anymore but the term is still used and acts as a check list for people on safari.
 The list includes the lion, African elephant, Cape buffalo, leopard, and rhinoceros.
 We were lucky enough to see all five on our trip…but more about that later!

-Accommodation At The Game Reserve
+Accommodation At The Lodge

 Although we had stayed in some amazing places throughout our trip, our stay on Sabi sands at the Savanna Lodge was out of this world.
 We felt the exclusive vibe of this 5-star destination, the moment we arrived.